patrickoconnor-wf/gomandel/README.md

 ## Run
 Set x, y and zoom to an interesting point in the mandelbrot and run

+`go run mandel.go --aa=4`

+This creates the image out.png with 4x anti aliasing.
+For more options see:

-`go run mandel.go`
+`go run mander.go --help`

-This creates the image out.png.
-To do antialiasing, generate the image at a higher resolution (e.g. in examples 1366*4 x 768*4) and use imagemagic to reduce resolution

 `convert out.png -resize 1366x768 out2.png`

+## Install
+Depends on a resize library for resizing after anti aliasing.
+Install by running:

+`go get github.com/nfnt/resize`

 ## Todo
-  * Use Flags to make it easily parametrisable
   * Allow for deeper zooms